srbonilla/WoMa/README.md

 ```

 The output attributes available from the `particles` object
-are documented in the `ParticleSet` class docstring in `woma/main.py`.
+are documented in the `ParticlePlanet` class docstring in `woma/main.py`.